Avocado and Egg Puree

 Tap or hover to scale

-This creamy Avocado and Egg Purée is a nutrient-rich treat that’s a great baby food for babies when starting solids.
+This creamy Avocado and Egg Puree is a nourishing treat that’s a great baby food puree when starting solids.
 Packed with healthy fats, fibre, proteins and vitamins, Avocado is a popular first food.
-Paired with egg (once it’s been successfully introduced to baby with no allergic reaction), this recipe is a great baby food option for breakfast, lunch or dinner.
-Spoon feed this delicious purée or spread it onto toast fingers for Baby Led Weaning (BLW) and self-feeding.
-Baby is sure to love this nutritious delight!
+Paired with egg (once it’s been successfully introduced to baby with no allergic reaction), this recipe is a great first baby food option for breakfast, lunch or dinner.
+Spoon feed this yummy puree or spread it onto toast fingers for Baby Led Weaning (BLW) and self-feeding.

 Ingredients